srush/pytorch-lecture/README.md

 cd pytorch-lecture
 ```

 It is highly recommended that you work inside a Python virtualenv.
-Note that in this lecture we will be using Python 3.6+.
-You can create a virtualenv and install all dependencies via:
+You can create one and install all dependencies via:
 ```sh
 python3 -m venv env
 source env/bin/activate